Tallinn travel guide

 There are also large cinema venues for movie buffs, mostly centrally located, and all showing films in their original language with Estonian subtitles.
 There are also a few casinos, such as the glitzy Olympic Casino and old-town based Casino Grand Prix.

 One of the most exciting cities for shopping in the Baltics, Tallinn will appeal to all shopaholics' senses.
-With a wonderful variety of shops, boutiques and specialty stores hidden away in pokey side streets, there's plenty of time and money to spend in this historic city.
+With a wonderful variety of shops, boutiques and speciality stores hidden away in pokey side streets, there's plenty of time and money to spend in this historic city.

 The Old Town is the place to head for souvenir and antique shopping, while the Katariina Passage is a magical place to observe where medieval-style workshops create glasswork, ceramics, leather goods and quilts right before your very eyes.
 The Central market is worth strolling around, even if only to mingle with the locals.

 The most popular souvenirs from Tallinn are amber jewellery and accessories, Vana Tallinn liqueur, handicraft items like carved wooden beer mugs, felt hats, ceramics and glassware.
-Kalev-brand bittersweet Estonian chocolate, and hand-painted marzipan are also popular souvenirs.
+Kalev-brand bittersweet Estonian chocolate and hand-painted marzipan are also popular souvenirs.

 Lennart Meri Tallinn Airport